dkettchen/trans_standard_sizing/README.md

 ## The Trans Standard Sizing Project
 <!-- project description -->

 Fashion industry uses a set of standard measurements to draft and "grade" their sewing patterns for different sizes.
 This way most people are able to go to a store and find clothes that roughly fit them.
-These measurements were made based on prior anthropometry studies measuring the general population, which means they are made with cis people's proportions in mind.
+These measurements were made based on prior anthropometry studies collecting the general population's body measurements, which means they are made with cis people's proportions in mind.

 A lot of trans people struggle to find clothes that fit them off-the-rack, as medical transition has its limitations and trans proportions differ from those of cis people of the opposite birth sex.

 > Ex.
-Bones seal off after one's initial puberty, meaning even if you get HRT after that, they won't change anymore.
+Bones seal off after one's initial puberty, meaning even if you get HRT after that, things like your height or hip and shoulder width won't change anymore.

 Existing sewing resources also heavily rely on these cis standard measurements, meaning even custom making clothes for trans people requires extensive fitting and pattern manipulation beyond most hobbyists' abilities.